QUOTA: Quantifying Objects with Text-to-Image Models for Any Domain: Introduction

-Specifically, we make the following three contributions in this paper. \textit{First}, we introduce a domain-agnostic setting for object quantification in generative text-to-image models, emphasizing the need for precise, domain-invariant object quantification across domains.
+Specifically, we make the following three contributions in this paper. \textit{First}, we introduce a domain-agnostic setting for object quantification in generative text-to-image models, emphasizing the need for precise, domain-invariant object quantification.
 This setting is essential for adapting models to diverse and unseen prompts without retraining, addressing both scalability and efficiency challenges. \textit{Second}, we propose a dual-loop meta-learning strategy for prompt optimization, designed to make prompts domain-invariant.
-In the training phase, we divide text prompts into meta-train and meta-test domains.
+In the training phase, we divide text prompts into meta-train and meta-validation domains.
 In the inner loop, we optimize prompt parameters on the meta-train domain to meet specific domain requirements.
-The outer loop refines these parameters on the meta-test domain, allowing the model to learn a prompt that generalizes across unseen domains. \textit{Third}, we incorporate prompt learning with learnable quantification and domain tokens, enabling the model to capture stylistic variations effectively while preserving object quantification accuracy across domains.
+The outer loop refines these parameters on the meta-validation domain, allowing the model to learn a prompt that generalizes across unseen domains.
+This design mimics real-world scenarios where models must handle diverse domain shifts without prior exposure, ensuring adaptability to novel distributions in text-to-image generation. \textit{Third}, we incorporate prompt learning with learnable quantification and domain tokens, enabling the model to capture stylistic variations effectively while preserving object quantification accuracy across domains.
 This approach allows for robust adaptation to new domains and unseen object classes without modifying the model architecture or retraining.

-For evaluation, we adopt a new benchmark specifically designed for object quantification in domain generalization, enabling rigorous assessment of accuracy and adaptability across unseen domains in text-to-image generation.

-Comparative evaluations against state-of-the-art methods demonstrate that \ours outperforms existing models in both object quantification accuracy and semantic alignment, setting a new benchmark for efficient, adaptable, and scalable text-to-image generation.
+For evaluation, we adopt a new benchmark \ourbench specifically designed for object quantification in domain generalization, enabling rigorous assessment of accuracy and adaptability across unseen domains in text-to-image generation.
+Comparative evaluations against state-of-the-art methods demonstrate that \ours outperforms existing models in both object quantification accuracy and semantic alignment, setting a new benchmark for domain-generalizable text-to-image generation, enabling accurate object quantification across any domain without retraining.